Patent Steps Menu

 A focused search is conducted to research and locate available materials related to the elements of the claims of the invention.
 A search is done to determine if the invention is disclosed in the existing patents, patent applications, and non patent literature from around the world.
 Further, a search in other related arts/areas is done to determine if there is a combination of prior art that discloses the invention.

 Novelty means new.
 In order for an invention to be patentable it must be new.
-New, of course, means not existing before.
-Novelty for an invention comes from patent law 35 U.S.C. §102.
+New, of course, means not already existing.
+Before applying for a patent a search for prior art must be conducted to ensure the invention is new.
+Our prior art searching is conducted by our USPTO registered patent attorney.
+Novelty for an invention is defined in patent law under Title 35 United States Code (U.S.C.) § 102. quoted below.

 35 U.S.C.
 102 Conditions for patentability; novelty.